seanyoung247/Amaze.me/TESTING.md

 #### Peer code Review

 The project was submitted to peer review on the code institute slack [channel](https://code-institute-room.slack.com/archives/CGWQJQKC5/p1603152019296500).

+#### Student Checklist

+A Final sanity check was done with the student check list to ensure the site fits submission guidelines.

 ### Known Issues